tidepool-org/TidepoolApi/README.md

 It is also possible to publish your work branch to Stoplight from your local folder.
 You will need the API tokens for Stoplight stored in

+### Adding New Specification Files

+If you add a brand new top-level OpenAPI 3.0 specification file, it needs to be added to the [`templates/openapi-merge.jsonnet`](./templates/openapi-merge.jsonnet) template file so that it gets included in the combined specification file that is published in Stoplight.

 ## Publishing Tokens

 To publish documentation and API specifications locally, you will need the corresponding API token from Stoplight.
 Those API tokens are not directly found in the Stoplight project settings UI, but they are documented [here](https://docs.stoplight.io/docs/platform/f76c84240244f-publish-with-the-stoplight-cli) or if that link no longer works, [Google for it](https://www.google.com/search?q=Publish+with+Stoplight+CLI).